On the primordial black hole formation in hybrid inflation: PBH formation

 \subsection{PBH formation in hybrid inflation model}

 Now we shall consider the PBH formation in the hybrid inflation model.
 Let us first look at the analytic result of Eqs.~(\ref{eq:NPT}) and (\ref{Pzeta2}) for $\mathcal{P}_\curv$ and $\Ne_\uc$.
-If we omit the corrections from the quadratic and cubic potentials for the inflaton, which corresponds to the second and third terms in the parenthesis of \eq{Pzeta2}, the peak amplitude is as large as $0.2$--$0.3$ for $\Ne_{\rm PT} \simeq 21$.
+If we omit the corrections from the quadratic and cubic potentials for the inflaton, which corresponds to the second and third terms in the parenthesis in \eq{Pzeta2}, the peak amplitude is as large as $0.2$--$0.3$ for $\Ne_{\rm PT} \simeq 21$.
 This results in an overproduction of PBHs by many orders of magnitude.
 However, the peak amplitude can be smaller thanks to the corrections from the quadratic and cubic terms.
 This is the main idea of the present paper and the corresponding parameter space is demonstrated as the light blue curves in Fig.~\ref{fig:result1}.

-The upper panel of Fig.~\ref{fig:result2} shows the spectrum of curvature perturbations \eq{width} with ${\cal P}_\curv^{(\rm peak)}$ obtained by numerical calculation and $\chi_k$ given by the analytic one \eq{N122} for the case with $\Pi^2 = 185$, $\mu_2 = 4.21 \Mpl$, and $\mu_3 = 0.182 \Mpl$, which results in $\Ne_\uc \simeq 17.3$, $\mathcal{P}_\curv^{(\rm peak)} \simeq 0.0141$, and $n_s \simeq 0.969$.
+The upper panel in Fig.~\ref{fig:result2} shows the spectrum of curvature perturbations \eq{width} with ${\cal P}_\curv^{(\rm peak)}$ obtained by numerical calculation and $\chi_k$ given by the analytic one \eq{N122} for the case with $\Pi^2 = 185$, $\mu_2 = 4.21 \Mpl$, and $\mu_3 = 0.182 \Mpl$, which results in $\Ne_\uc \simeq 17.3$, $\mathcal{P}_\curv^{(\rm peak)} \simeq 0.0141$, and $n_s \simeq 0.969$.
 The corresponding PBH mass function is shown as the solid curve in the middle panel, where the peak PBH mass is $5.3 \times 10^{18} \, {\rm g}$ and the total PBH abundance is $\Omega_{\rm PBH} h^2 \simeq 0.1$.
 The shaded regions in the upper panel represent the excluded regions or future sensitivity curves.
-A parameter space with a relatively small wavenumber is excluded by constraints of CMB temperature anisotropies~\cite{Nicholson:2009pi, Nicholson:2009zj, Bird:2010mp, Bringmann:2011ut} and $\mu$- and $y$-distortions~\cite{Fixsen:1996nj, Chluba:2012we}.
-The upper-most region, denoted by the dotted curve, is excluded by the overproduction of PBHs (that partially corresponds to the shaded regions in the middle panel of Fig.~\ref{fig:result2}), where we adopt the constraint for Gaussian spectrum by referring to Fig.~19 of Ref.~\cite{Carr:2020gox}.
+A parameter space with a relatively small wavenumber is excluded by constraints of CMB temperature anisotropies~\cite{Nicholson:2009pi, Nicholson:2009zj, Bird:2010mp, Bringmann:2011ut} and $\mu$- and $y$-distortions~\cite{Fixsen:1996nj, Chluba:2012we}. \footnote{See also Ref.~\cite{Bianchini:2022dqh} for recent analysis, which improved the constraint for $\mu$-distortion by a factor of $2$.} The upper-most region, denoted by the dotted curve, is excluded by the overproduction of PBHs (that partially corresponds to the shaded regions in the middle panel in Fig.~\ref{fig:result2}), where we adopt the constraint for Gaussian spectrum by referring to Fig.~19 in Ref.~\cite{Carr:2020gox}.